Hirooki Goto: Other media

 Goto made his acting debut in 2016 with a cameo appearance as a gangster in the Indonesian action film Headshot.
 In 2020, Goto appeared in Kamen Rider Zero-One the Movie: Real×Time as Buga, a computer avatar and one of the users of the Kamen Rider Abaddon powers.
+He will be portraying E. Honda in the upcoming live action Street Fighter film releasing in 2026.